Manny Pacquiao vs. Ricky Hatton: Bout

 In front of a sellout crowd of 16,262, mostly consisting of Hatton supporters, Pacquiao began by landing three straight rights on Hatton.
 Pacquiao subsequently knocked Hatton down with a right hook, with a minute to go in the first round.
 Hatton rose at the count of eight, but Pacquiao knocked Hatton down a second time, with nine seconds remaining in the first round, after he breached Hatton's defences again with a quick combination followed by a strong left.

 In the second round, Pacquiao landed with two looping rights and a vicious left-right-left combination.
 Hatton tried to stem the tide by holding onto Pacquiao's head midway through the round, but Pacquiao finally ended the contest by hitting Hatton with a heavy left hook, knocking Hatton unconscious 2:59 into round two.

 Hatton was rendered unconscious before he had even hit the ground, and referee Kenny Bayless later said: "I didn't have to count."
 Hatton laid on the canvas for several minutes before getting up; he was eventually taken to a local hospital for a precautionary brain scan.

 Over the two rounds, Pacquiao landed 73 out of his 127 punches, including 65 power punches, while Hatton connected on 18 of 78 punches, which included 2 jabs.

 Aftermath

 Pacquiao's win made him one of only two (the other being Oscar De La Hoya) to win six world championships in six different weight divisions at that time (he won his seventh world title in seventh weight division on 14 November 2009 against Miguel Cotto).
 The knockout won him the Ring Magazine knockout of the year for 2009.

 The defeat was the second in Hatton's career but also his second in four fights, after a defeat to Floyd Mayweather Jr.; his mixed performances, combined with the speed of the defeat to Pacquiao, led some to call for Hatton to retire.

 The fight had a deep effect on Ricky Hatton.
-In one of his revelations, Hatton admitted that he contemplated committing suicide after losing to Pacquiao.
+In one of his revelations, Hatton admitted that he contemplated suicide after losing to Pacquiao.
 The fight also forced Hatton to retire.